mpusz/wg21-papers/src/2981R1_improving_our_safety_with_a_physical_quantities_and_units_library.md

 If we had safe numeric types in the C++ standard library, they could easily be used as a `quantity` representation type in the physical quantities and units library, which would address these safety concerns.

+Also, having a type trait informing if a conversion from one type to another is value-preserving would help to address some of the issues mentioned above.

 ## Potential surprises during units composition